What is a Callable Certificate of Deposit?

 2. Early withdrawals incur penalties

-Sometimes, investors may need to withdraw their money before the maturity date to cater for emergencies or put their money in alternative investments.
-However, doing so attracts huge withdrawal penalties that may sometimes go up to 25%.
+Sometimes, investors may need to withdraw their money before the maturity date to cater to emergencies.
+However, doing so incurs large withdrawal penalties that may sometimes go up to 25%.
 Making early withdrawals results in a loss of a large amount of interest.